Image source: spokenbyyou.com

 These new technologies assist in generating a great amount of data that can be processed & secured for creating value.
 Today, data-driven healthcare has finally started to squeeze through the cracks & crevices to open up immense potential for an improved health outcome.

 Robert Jordan, a seasoned marketing professional with over 12 years of experience, currently working as Media Relations Manager at InfoClutch Inc, which offers most sought after technology database including AWS customers list, Salesforce clients list with other services.
 Have expertise in setting up the lead flow for budding startups and takes it to the next level.
 Have a deep interest in marketing, b2b & technology related discussions.
-Always open for new ideas & discussions.
+His passion is writing.
+Currently he works as scholarship essay writer at Studyclerk.